rstacruz/npm-pipeline-rails/README.md

 # These are defaults; in most cases, you don't need to configure anything.

 Rails.application.configure do
+  # Enable/disable npm_pipeline_rails.
+This allows other environments to use npm_pipeline_rails if required.
+Defaults to true if development.
+  config.npm.enable = Rails.env.development?

   # Command to install dependencies
   config.npm.install = ['npm install']